Fosterer Volunteer FAQ’s

 Do Fosterer volunteers find it difficult when the dogs leave them to start their new lives?

-- Bonds naturally form and it can be tough to say farewell.
-Many of our Fosterer volunteers find it helps to think of the successful part they have played in the dogs journeys.
-Our clients sometimes choose to get in touch with volunteers that have been involved with their dog too, if our volunteers wish to pass on their contact details.
+• Bonds naturally form and it can be tough to say farewell.
+Many of our Fosterer volunteers find it helps to think of the successful part they have played in the dogs’ journeys.
+Our partners sometimes choose to contact volunteers that have been involved with their dog.
+We provide bereavement and grief support and can put you in touch with volunteers to help guide you through this emotional period.

 “You can’t help but feel a huge sense of pride when they complete their training and move on to become fully fledged canine partners.
 It can be hard to say goodbye but when you read the stories from their new partners about how they have transformed their lives, you know it is worth it.”, Gillian, Volunteer Fosterer.